spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 Spring Integration Kafka adapters are built for Kafka 0.8 and since Kafka 0.8 is not backward compatible with any previous versions of Kafka, Spring Integration will not support any Kafka versions prior to 0.8.
 As of this writing, Kafka 0.8 is still WIP.

 Spring Integration Kafka project currently supports the two following components.
+Please keep in mind that this is very early stage in development and may not fully make use of all the features that Kafka provides yet.

 * Outbound Channel Adapter
-* Inbound Channel Adapter
+* Inbound Channel Adapter based on the High level consumer

 Outbound Channel Adapter:
 --------------------------------------------